watching a professional performance can inspire your kids in their own theatrical endeavors

 The Bernhard Theater at Hechtplatz next to the Zurich Opernhaus usually has a couple children's musical productions each year.
 In general, I like the Bernhard Theater as a venue.
 Instead of traditional rows of theater seats, it has movable chairs set around tables (5 chairs around each table).
 You can eat and drink in the theater.
 They sell food, but I've always also brought my own snacks and no one seems to care.
 Having food really helps young children enjoy the experience.

-This year we saw S'Dschungelbuch (Jungle Book) musical at the Bernhard Theater, which was particularly fun because I had just finished reading the Jungle Book to my boys (which is a fantastic read-aloud by the way).
+A few years ago we saw S'Dschungelbuch (Jungle Book) musical at the Bernhard Theater, which was particularly fun because I had just finished reading the Jungle Book to my boys (which is a fantastic read-aloud by the way).
 It's a musical with lots of dancing and fun animal costumes.
 My kids were excited to meet some of the characters after the show.
 It is all in Swiss German, which was difficult for me but fine for my boys who are in the Swiss school and understand it.
 It is playing in Zurich through the end of the month, then touring.
 We got tickets the day of the show though it's probably better to buy beforehand.

 My husband and 8 year old son also went to Schatzinsel (Treasure Island) opera at the Zurich Opernhaus.
 As far as I can tell, the Zurich Opernhaus does one child-friendly opera each year, aka "Kinderoper," suitable for children 6 and older.
 Last year, they did The Magic Flute.
 I'm not a huge opera fan, but I like the idea of introducing my children to various art forms.
 I had a good report from my son.
 It helped that he was old enough to read the super-titles (in German), since opera singing can be hard to understand.
 There are a few more performances for this opera through July, but there are very few tickets available.
 I think they announce the Kinderoper in late summer, so I'm going to make sure to check their website so I can get better seats next time.
 My other friend Fiona went to the Hansel an Gretel workshop at the Opernhaus with her girls and said it was fantastic.